Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Methodology

 Let

 where:

-Here \( \phi(\cdot) \) rewards headways close to 360, while \( \omega \) dynamically weighs the forward and backward components.
+Here \( \phi(\cdot) \) rewards headways close to $\tau$, while \( \omega \) dynamically weighs the forward and backward components.
 The final penalty term accounts for extreme outliers.

-As visualized in Fig.~\ref{fig:rewardlandscape}, the reward surface exhibits a prominent ridge along the line \( h_f = h_b = 360 \), where vehicle spacing is both balanced and schedule-aligned.
-In contrast, deviations along the direction \( h_f \ne h_b \) produce sharp declines in reward due to penalized asymmetry.
+As illustrated in Fig.~\ref{fig:rewardlandscape}, the reward surface exhibits a prominent ridge along the line \( h_f = h_b = \tau \), where vehicle spacing is both balanced and schedule-aligned.
+Conversely, deviations along the direction \( h_f \ne h_b \) produce sharp declines in reward due to penalized asymmetry.
 This geometry ensures that the agent is incentivized not only to maintain consistent spacing, but also to adaptively adjust dwell times based on real-time headway context.
+Although the reward surface is clearly ridge-shaped, a static plot may not fully convey its three-dimensional geometry.
+For better intuition, an interactive and rotatable visualization of the reward function is available as the \texttt{smoothed\_reward\_surface.html} file in our public repository at \url{https://github.com/erzhu419/Categorical-Feature-sac-in-bus-simulation}, where all experimental codes and assets used in this study are also provided.

-\textit{Although many prior studies advocate inter-station cruise speed control\cite{Daganzo2011cooperation,nie2024robust}, we explicitly choose station-based holding in this work due to three pragmatic considerations rooted in real-world operations:}
+Although many prior studies advocate inter-station cruise speed control \cite{Daganzo2011cooperation,Nie2024MultiStrategy}, we explicitly choose station-based holding in this work due to three pragmatic considerations rooted in real-world operations:

-\begin{enumerate} \item \textit{\textbf{Limited Action Executability}: Speed control inherently requires the driver or vehicle control unit to continuously adjust velocity profiles in response to subtle policy outputs.
-In realistic bus operations, this is rarely feasible: driver response is delayed, bounded by road conditions, and strongly affected by onboard load-induced inertia.
-Consequently, the actual control action (e.g., reduce speed or accelerate by 10\%) may not be reliably executed, introducing action uncertainty into the control loop.}
+\begin{enumerate} \item Limited action executability: Speed control inherently requires the driver or vehicle control unit to continuously adjust velocity profiles in response to subtle policy outputs.
+In realistic bus operations, this is often impractical: driver response is delayed, bounded by road conditions, and strongly affected by onboard load-induced inertia.
+Consequently, the actual control action ( e.g., reducing speed or accelerating by 10\%) may not be reliably executed, introducing action uncertainty into the control loop.

-\item \textit{\textbf{Safety and Regulatory Constraints}: Rapid speed modulation to maintain headway (especially deceleration) often conflicts with traffic safety rules and leads to passenger discomfort, which transit agencies are keen to avoid.
-This makes speed control politically and contractually unacceptable in many public transit settings.}
+\item Safety and regulatory constraints: Rapid speed modulation to maintain headway (especially deceleration) often conflicts with traffic safety rules and leads to passenger discomfort, which transit agencies are keen to avoid.
+This makes speed control operationally and contractually infeasible in many public transit settings.